-This Is the Quickest Way to Check If Eggs Are Still Fresh
+This Is the Quickest Way to Tell If Eggs Are Still Good

-We spoke with head chef at HelloFresh, Claudia Sidoti, for the lowdown on how you can accurately and quickly check to see if the eggs in your fridge are still in tip-top shape, or if it's time to toss them out.
+We spoke with the head chef at HelloFresh, Claudia Sidoti, for the lowdown so you can accurately—and quickly—figure out how to tell if eggs in your fridge are good enough to eat or if it's time to toss them out.

-Sidoti elaborates: “Fresh eggs will sink to the bottom of the bowl on their sides.
+One of the easiest ways to check if eggs are still good is by using the egg float test.
+Sidoti elaborates on exactly how to tell if eggs are good or not with the egg float test: "Fresh eggs will sink to the bottom of the bowl on their sides.
 Older eggs will sink to the bottom at a tilted or upright position.
 If the eggs float, they're too old and you should toss them."

 How long do eggs typically stay fresh for?

 "If stored properly in the refrigerator, eggs can stay fresh for four to five weeks.
 In the U.S., eggs must be refrigerated.
 If not, they will go bad after about two hours if left at room temperature," says Sidoti.